Table of Contents:

 8.2 How Can I View the Webcast in Full Screen?

-To view a live webcast in a popped-out full-screen, click on this icon at the bottom-right corner of the video player:
+To view a webcast in a popped-out full-screen, click on the open square icon at the bottom-right corner of the video player:

 Livestream is an online platform used to broadcast and watch live or replay events.
 CAC now uses Livestream to broadcast short teachings and multi-day conferences.
 You can learn more about Livestream by going to https://livestream.com/about.